 The foregoing recommendation was offered by who moved its approval.
-The motion was seconded by and upon being put to a vote, the vote was as follows: The Chairperson thereupon declared the resolution duly passed and adopted this ${f 20}^{t}$ day of July 2020.
-THE CHILDREN'S TRUST MIAMI-DADE COUNTY, FLORIDA BY SECRETARY Approved by County Attorney for form and legal sufficiency
+The motion was seconded by and upon b peing put to a vote, the vote was as follows: The Chairperson thereupon declared the resolution duly passed day of July 2020. d and adopted this 20th THE CHILDREN'S TRUST MIAMI-DADE COUNTY, FLORIDA SECRETARY SECRETARY Approved by County Attorney for form and legal sufficiency